weewx/weewx/docs/usersguide/about-weewx.md

-# WeeWX User Guide
+# WeeWX User's Guide
-Version 4.9
+Version: 5.0

 This is the complete guide to installing, configuring, and troubleshooting WeeWX.